The Story of Our Church

 In June of 2004, the church officially moved into the new building and began to rejoice in what God had done.
 A short time later, Bro.
 Livingston left New Life and currently pastors in Nashville, TN.
 In September of 2004, Rev. Jeremy Carver, a full-time evangelist, came to serve as interim pastor and relocated to Greeneville the following year.

 In 2013, the membership voted by 100% to change the name of the church to The Sanctuary, to better reflect our mission to the community and our vision going forward.
-2018 will represent a landmark year for the church, as we clebrate 25 years of ministry to Greeneville and Greene County.
+2018 represented a landmark year for the church, as we celebrated 25 years of ministry to Greeneville and Greene County.

 Our story is to be continued...